aaron-grau/curic/react/projects/synthesizer/README.md

 #### Playing `Note`s

-Ok let's actually start jamming.
+Ok, let's actually start jamming.

 * Define a `playNotes` function.
 * Iterate through `this.notes`, calling `start` and `stop` on all of the notes present in the store and `stop` on all the other notes.